How To Find The Abundance Of 3 Isotopes

 Applications in Various Fields

 The determination of isotope abundances has a wide range of applications in various fields.
 In environmental science, isotope analysis is used to trace the origin and fate of pollutants, to study climate change, and to understand biogeochemical cycles.
-For example, the isotopic composition of water can be used to track the movement of water through the environment and to identify sources of water pollution.
+As an example, the isotopic composition of water can be used to track the movement of water through the environment and to identify sources of water pollution.

 Data Analysis and Software Tools